RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: : Architecting Processor Core and Cache Hierarchy Based on Implications of M3D Integration

-We need to increase the width of the decode structure and the functional units in the execution stage.
-Doubling the \grm{number of} decode structure\grm{s} and functional units (including \grm{six} integer ALUs, \grm{one} FPU, and \grm{one} complex ALU) lead\grm{s} to \grm{a} 16.5\% area overhead \emph{per core} \mrevmic{(11.2\% of logic area)}.\footnote{\nmg{We use McPAT~\cite{li2009mcpat} in 22nm technology for area analysis.
-Even though the absolute area values of the logic components in our CNFET-based M3D baseline does not equal to the values generated by McPAT, we are interested in the area \emph{ratio} of different logic components.}} We exploit part of the extra die area freed up due to removing the shared L2 cache to double the \grm{number of} decode and execution units.
+To design wider pipelines, first, we increase the width \nmg{and depth} of the pipeline SRAM structures (e.g., L/SQ, ROB), leading to an \nmg{11.6}\% area overhead per core (\nmg{7.8}\% of the logic area).
+By exploiting the multi-layer SRAM structure supported by M3D~\cite{srinivasa1,gopireddy2019designing}, we increase the size of these structures without increasing their latency and affecting the pipeline frequency.
+Second, we increase the width of the decode structure and the functional units.
+Doubling the \grm{number of} decode structure\grm{s} and functional units (including \grm{six} integer ALUs, \grm{one} FPU, and \grm{one} complex ALU) lead\grm{s} to \grm{a} 16.5\% area overhead \emph{per core} \mrevmic{(11.2\% of the logic area)}.\footnote{\nmg{We use McPAT~\cite{li2009mcpat} in 22nm technology for area analysis.
+Even though the absolute area values of the logic components in our CNFET-based M3D baseline do not equal the values generated by McPAT, we are interested in the area \emph{ratio} of different logic components.}} We exploit part of the extra die area freed up due to removing the L2 cache to double the \grm{number of} decode and execution units.

-\subsubsection{Register File-Level Synchronization}
+\subsubsection{Register File-Level Synchronization.}

-\nmg{We use the thin inter-layer connections between the logic layers in the M3D system to perform fine-grained inter-thread communication in the register file, instead of the memory hierarchy.} The thin ILVs between the logic layers enable increasing the bandwidth of the SRAM structures in the pipeline by adding extra access transistors to each cell.
-The short ILVs can efficiently connect the extra access transistors in a secondary logic layer to the SRAM cells located on the primary logic layer, \nmg{without increasing the access latency of the register file}. \proposal leverages this to add extra ports to the register file of each processor core and uses the extra ports for fine-grained inter-thread communication in register files.
+\Copy{R1/2a1}{\omf{To facilitate high thread-level parallelism, we introduce a new fine-grained synchronization technique, using M3D's dense inter-layer connectivity, to improve inter-thread communication.} \revataco{We use the thin ILVs between the logic layers in the M3D system to perform fine-grained inter-thread communication in the register file (RF) instead of the memory hierarchy.
+The thin ILVs enable increasing the bandwidth of the SRAM cells in the RF by adding extra access transistors to each cell.
+The short ILVs can efficiently connect the extra access transistors in a secondary logic layer to the SRAM cells located on the primary layer, without increasing the RF latency. \proposal leverages this to add extra ports to the RF of each core and uses the extra ports for fine grained inter-thread communication.}} \revida{\hyperref[q:r1/2a]{R1/2a}}\Copy{R1/2a2}{\revataco{\fig{\ref{fig:multi-port}} shows how fine-grained ILVs can add additional access ports to an SRAM cell to increase bandwidth. \emph{Small diameter} and \emph{vertical} connections are essential for adding extra ports efficiently.
+Due to the small ILV diameter, adding vertical ports increases the SRAM cell area at the 15nm technology node by less than 0.1\%~\cite{gopireddy2019designing}.
+However, for vertical connections with much larger diameters (e.g., 2.6$\mu$m TSVs), this overhead increases significantly~\cite{gopireddy2019designing}.
+For horizontal connections (i.e., in 2D), adding extra ports leads to not only area overhead, but also an increased lateral delay for accessing the port.}}